 CR-eligible patients are being discharged earlier from the hospital than in years past, often resulting in heightened anxiety, hostility, and increased social isolation.
 This puts patients at an emotional disadvantage for effectively optimizing behavior.
 Making connections with peers during the orientation process helps them to cope with anxiety and social isolation through immediate access to a relevant social support group.
-Implementing group orientation also has the advantage of reducing staff redundancies and orientation burnout, minimizing the impact of cancellations and no-shows on staff time, ensuring that consistent messaging and education is provided to patients at orientation, minimizing the time gap between referral and enrollment dates, and enhancing patient-centered care.
+Implementing group orientation burnout, minimizing the impact of cancellations and no-shows on staff time, ensuring that consistent messaging and education is provided to patients at orientation, minimizing the time gap between referral and enrollment dates, and enhancing patient-centered care.